geoscixyz/em/content/maxwell1_fundamentals/fundamental_laws/boundary_conditions.rst

     Gaussian pillbox.

-Consider an extremely small Gaussian pillbox of height :math:`h` and cross-sectional area :math:`S_{\text{top}} = \pi r_{\text{top}}^2`.
+Consider an extremely small Gaussian pillbox of height :math:`h` and cross- sectional area :math:`S_{\text{top}} = \pi r_{\text{top}}^2`.
 The pillbox is shown in :numref:`pillbox`.
 To derive the boundary condition on the normal component of the electric displacement, denoted as :math:`d_{n}`, we apply Gauss's law formulated in terms of electric displacement :eq:`GaussEint` to the pillbox, yielding to

 .. math::
   \int_0^{2\pi}\int_0^{r_{\text{top}}} d_{1n} ~drd\theta - \int_0^{2\pi}\int_0^{r_{\text{top}}} d_{2n} ~ dr d \theta + \int\limits_{-h/2}^{h/2}\int\limits_0^{2\pi} d_r~ d \theta dz = Q_{\text{enc}},

 where :math:`d_{1n}` and :math:`d_{2n}` are the components of the electric displacement normal to the top and bottom of the pillbox, respectively, and :math:`d_r` is the radial component.
 Since the pillbox is extremely small, we can assume :math:`d_{1n}` and :math:`d_{2n}` to be constant over the top and bottom of the pillbox, respectively.
 Thus, evaluating the first two integrals in the last equation yields

 .. math::
   d_{1n} S_{\text{top}} - d_{2n} S_{\text{top}} + \int\limits_{-h/2}^{h/2}\int\limits_0^{2\pi} d_r~ d \theta dz = Q_{\text{enc}}.

 In the limit, when :math:`h` approaches 0 while :math:`S_{\text{top}}` remains constant, the integral remaining on the left hand side vanishes and the charge enclosed (i.e. :math:`Q_{\text{enc}}`) can be represented by the free surface charge density :math:`\tau_f` (assumed constant over the pillbox) times the area of the top of the pillbox.
 This gives the expression

 .. math::
   d_{1n} S_{\text{top}} - d_{2n} S_{\text{top}} = \tau_f S_{\text{top}},

 which yields the interface condition on the normal component of :math:`\mathbf{d}`

 .. math::
   d_{1n} - d_{2n} = \tau_f.

 That is, the normal component the electric displacement is discontinuous at the boundary.
 If the medium is linear and isotropic, the condition can be written in terms of the electric field as

 .. math::
   \varepsilon_1 e_{1n} -\varepsilon_2 e_{2n} = \tau_f.